-Sej September 30, 2016 otember 30, 2015
+September 30, 2017 Se ptember 30, 2016

 (in millions)

 Total backlog

-Transportation Systems \$ 1,793.3 \$ 1,894.3
+Transportation Systems \$ 2,043.9 \$ 1,793.3

-Cubic Global Defense Systems 576.8 595.7
+Cubic Global Defense Systems 492.6 576.8

-Cubic Global Defense Services 570.3 485.6
+Cubic Global Defense Services 567.1 570.3

-Total \$ 2,940.4 \$ 2,975.6
+Total \$ 3,103.6 \$ 2,940.4

 Funded backlog

-Transportation Systems \$ 1,793.3 \$ 1,894.3
+Transportation Systems \$ 2,043.9 \$ 1,793.3

-Cubic Global Defense Systems 576.8 595.7
+Cubic Global Defense Systems 492.6 576.8

-Cubic Global Defense Services 139.2 149.9
+Cubic Global Defense Services 119.6 139.2

-Total \$ 2,509.3 \$ 2,639.9
+Total \$ 2,656.1 \$ 2,509.3

-As reflected in the table above, total backlog decreased \$35.2 million and funded backlog decreased \$130.6 million from September 30, 2015 to September 30, 2016.
-The decrease in total backlog in CTS and CGD Systems was partially offset by an increase in backlog for CGD Services.
-TeraLogics and GATR, businesses acquired by our CGD Systems segment in fiscal year 2016, had \$49.0 million of total backlog on their respective acquisition dates.
-Changes in exchange rates between the prevailing currency in our foreign operations and the U.S. dollar as of the end of fiscal 2016, decreased backlog by approximately \$81.3 million compared to September 30, 2015, primarily in our Transportation Systems Segment.
+As reflected in the table above, total backlog increased \$163.2 million and funded backlog increased \$146.8 million from September 30, 2016 to September 30, 2017.
+The increase in total backlog in CTS was partially offset by a decrease in backlog for CGD Systems and CGD Services.
+In September of 2017, CTS and TfL entered an agreement to extend Cubic's contract to operate and maintain TfL's ticketing and fare collection system for a further three years through August 2025 and to modify prospective pricing on the contract.
+The contract extension added approximately \$255 million to backlog.
+Vocality and Deltenna, businesses acquired by our CGD Systems segment in fiscal year 2017, had \$1.0 million of total backlog on their respective acquisition dates.
+Changes in exchange rates between the prevailing currency in our foreign operations and the U.S. dollar as of the end of fiscal 2017, increased backlog by approximately \$36.9 million compared to September 30, 2016, primarily in our Transportation Systems Segment.

 The difference between total backlog and funded backlog represents options under multiyear CGD Services contracts.
 Funding for these contracts comes from annual operating budgets of the U.S. government and the options are normally exercised annually.
 Funded backlog includes unfilled firm orders for our products and services for which funding has been both authorized and appropriated by the customer (Congress, in the case of U.S. government agencies).
 Options for the purchase of additional systems or equipment are not included in backlog until exercised.
 In addition to the amounts identified above, we have been selected as a participant in or, in some cases, the sole contractor for several substantial (ID/IQ) contracts.
 ID/IQ contracts are not included in backlog until an order is received.
 In the past, many of the contracts we were awarded in CGD Services were long-term in nature, spanning periods of five to ten years.
-The U.S. DoD now awards shorter-term contracts for the services we provide and increasingly relies upon ID/IQ contracts which can result in a lower backlog and/or lower funded backlog due to the shorter-term nature of Task Orders issued under these ID/IQ awards.
+The U.S. DoD now awards shorter-term contracts for the services we provide and increasingly relies upon ID/IQ contracts which can result in a lower backlog and/or lower funded backlog due to the shorter-term nature of task orders issued under these ID/IQ awards.